-Before his untimely death in 1997, Israel Kamakawiwoole, or “IZ,” woke the world to the sound of modern Hawaiian music.
+Before his untimely death in 1997, Israel “IZ” Kamakawiwo‘ole woke the world to the sound of modern Hawaiian music.
 Don’t leave without hearing it live.
-The Maui Arts & Cultural Center in Kahului has top Hawaiian entertainers regularly and so do many island bars and restaurants.
+The Maui Arts & Cultural Center in Kahului has top Hawaiian entertainers regularly, and so do many island bars, restaurants, and hotels.
 The Wednesday-night George Kahumoku Jr.’s Slack Key Show: Masters of Hawaiian Music concert series at the Napili Kai Beach Resort in West Maui is excellent.
-The Hawaiian Slack Key Guitar Festival features guest performers who play Hawaii’s signature style.
+The Hawaiian Slack Key Guitar Festival features guest performers who play Hawaiʻi’s signature style.

-Spectacular views, great weather year-round, and challenging courses created by the game’s top designers make Maui an inspiring place to play golf.
+Spectacular views, great weather year-round, and challenging courses created by the game’s top designers make Hawai‘i an inspiring place to play golf.
 The Kapalua Resort on West Maui and the Wailea and Makena resort courses on the South Shore offer memorable rounds.
 On Lanai, find challenging holes that utilize the Pacific Ocean as a water hazard.
 Many of the resorts offer packages that beckon all levels of golfers to relax over a few holes.

 Beach lovers might need some arm-twisting to head up the mountain for a day, but the views and the fresh-smelling countryside are ample reward.
 On the roads winding through ranchlands, crisp, high-altitude air is scented with eucalyptus and the fragrances of the forest.
 Small towns like Makawao, Hali‘imaile, and Kula have an abundance of hidden gems for shopping, eating, and exploring.
-Stop for an agricultural tour and learn about where the island’s bounty comes from; you can sample it, too.
+Stop for an agricultural tour and learn where the island’s bounty comes from; you can also sample it.

 You might not be a water-sports legend, but that doesn’t mean you can’t give it a try.
-In the early morning, this renowned windsurfing spot is safe for beginners.
+This renowned windsurfing spot featuring stunning turquoise waters is safe for beginners in the early morning.
 Don’t settle for the pond in front of your hotel—book a lesson at Kanaha and impress yourself by hanging tough where the action is.
 More advanced wave riders can also take lessons to up their skill set, though they’ll be hitting the waves in the afternoon when the winds are stronger.

 Take a Deep Dive With Atlantis Submarines

-Hawaii is just one of many members of the Pacific island chain, an area of the world with a rich, unique culture.
+Hawaii is just one of many members of the Pacific Island chain, an area of the world with a rich, unique culture.
 The Polynesian Cultural Center brings the cultures and traditions of the Polynesian people to life in a variety of ways.
 The 42-acre complex allows guests to visit six different island communities through displays and cultural presentations (some with hands-on activities and chances to participate).
-There’s also a large marketplace, a Polynesian luau with incredible performances and a beautiful buffet of food, and the Polynesian Football Hall of Fame, among other attractions.
+There’s also a large marketplace, a Polynesian luau with incredible performances, a beautiful food buffet, and the Polynesian Football Hall of Fame, among other attractions.

 The Garden Island is known for its natural beauty and adventurous activities, and Kauai Backcountry Adventures offers one of the most memorable days of fun that visitors can find.
-It all starts with a four-wheel-drive through Kauai’s interior with a bit of education about the island from guides.
+It all starts with a four-wheel drive through Kauai’s interior with a bit of education about the island from guides.
 At the launch site, guests jump in a tube, strap on a headlamp, and set off for an exciting float through flumes and tunnels that originally served as an irrigation system for Lihue Plantation.
-At the end of the float, which includes passing through some of the most remote areas of the island, guests enjoy lunch and a dip in a natural swimming hole.
+At the end of the float, which includes passing through some of the island’s most remote areas, guests enjoy lunch and a dip in a natural swimming hole.

 Camp at an Old Fishing Village at Ho'okena

-If beach camping is on your Hawaii itinerary, you can’t go wrong with Ho‘okena Beach on the west side of Hawaii Island.
-It’s classic beach camping like you imagine, but with gorgeous gray and coral sand and a beautiful sunset view.
-Cook your dinner on the standing grills, wake up early to try to catch a pod of dolphins swimming by, and enjoy a swim among breaking waves.
-Even if you’re not a seasoned camper, this is the perfect spot—it has restrooms, port a potties, and a daytime snack/ice stand that also rents kayaks and other equipment.
-This spot is a favorite among locals, as it’s the site for one of the last small canoe fishing villages on the island, and it’s still a fishing favorite for many.
+If beach camping is on your Hawai‘i itinerary, you can’t go wrong with Ho‘okena Beach on the west side of Hawaii Island.
+As you imagine, it’s classic beach camping with gorgeous gray and coral sand and a beautiful sunset view.
+Cook your dinner on the standing grills, wake up early to try to catch views of a pod of dolphins swimming by, and enjoy a swim among breaking waves.
+Even if you’re not a seasoned camper, this is the perfect spot—it has restrooms, port-a-potties, and a daytime snack/ice stand that rents kayaks and other equipment.
+This spot is a favorite among locals, as it’s the site of one of the last small canoe fishing villages on the island, and it’s still a fishing favorite for many.

-Hawaii is home to a large variety of breweries and distilleries, most of which allow visitors.
-On the Big Island popular Kona Brewing Co. is a great destination thanks to its seasonal beers that aren’t in stores and great restaurant.
-Pair it with new brewery Ola Brew Co, a community owned brewery and a fun visit.
-On Maui visitors won’t want to skip Hali‘imaile Distillery to taste its diverse spirits lineup, Ocean Vodka for its popular vodka and delicious, casual restaurant, and Maui Brew Co. for a delightful afternoon.
-On Oahu, Ko Hana Rum welcomes visitors in the center part of the island, including a tour of their operation and tastings of their rum that is (unlike most others) created from pure sugar cane juice versus molasses.
+Hawaii is home to various breweries and distilleries, most of which allow visitors.
+Popular Kona Brewing Co. is a great destination on Hawaii Island thanks to its seasonal beers, great restaurant, and brand new state-of-the-art brewery.
+Pair it with Ola Brew Co, a community-owned brewery experimenting with local produce.
+On Maui, visitors won’t want to skip Hali‘imaile Distillery to taste its diverse spirits lineup, Ocean Vodka for its popular vodka and delicious, casual restaurant, and Maui Brew Co. for a delightful afternoon.
+On Oahu, Ko Hana Rum welcomes visitors for tours of their operation and tastings of their rum created from pure sugar cane juice versus molasses.
 Ko‘olau Distillery in Kailua offers tours of their whiskey production featuring volcanic-filtered water from the Ko‘olau Mountains.
-Kauai Beer is also a nice stop, some visitors say it’s even better than Kona Brew, and you’ll want to grab a growler to go!
+Kauai Beer is also a nice stop; some visitors say it’s even better than Kona Brew, and you’ll want to grab a growler to go!

-This Portuguese donut that Hawaiian’s have adopted is a must-try, no matter what island you’re on.
-The malasada can come in a variety of shapes and sizes, based on where you pick it up.
+This Portuguese donut that Hawaiians have adopted is a must-try, no matter what island you’re on.
+The malasada can come in various shapes and sizes, based on where you pick it up.
 Some come plain, some filled with jelly, while still others filled with cream.
 Flavors range from tropical haupia (coconut) or guava to traditional flavors like chocolate or Bavarian cream, with just about everything in between.
-On Oahu, you’ll definitely need to get a pink box full at Leonard’s Bakery or at Liliha Bakery.
-On the Big Island a drive along the Hamakua Coast must include a stop at Tex Drive In or head south to Punalu‘u Bake Shop (the southernmost bakery in the United States).
+On Oahu, you’ll definitely need to get a pink box full at Leonard’s Bakery or Liliha Bakery.
+On Hawaii Island, a drive along the Hamakua Coast must include a stop at Tex Drive-In or head south to Punalu‘u Bake Shop, the southernmost bakery in the United States.
 Home Maid Bakery and Sugar Beach Bake Shop are where to stop on Maui.

 Rent a Beach Bungalow

-Visit the Filming Locations From Some of Your Favorite Movies
+Visit the Filming Locations From Your Favorite Movies and Shows

-Luscious tropical backdrops in films could be made with special effects, but that would get a bit pricey and disingenuous, so naturally many film productions flock to Hawaii for lovely jungles and sandy beaches.
+Luscious tropical backdrops in films could be made with special effects, but that would get a bit pricey and disingenuous.
+Naturally, many film productions flock to Hawai‘i for its lovely jungles and sandy beaches.
 Oahu is the most popular filming spot, with huge blockbusters like Jurassic Park (multiple films) and Hunger Games: Catching Fire and cute comedies like Forgetting Sarah Marshall and 50 First Dates.
-One of the most classic movie moments, the beach kiss in From Here to Eternity, can be found at Halona Beach Cove and is a popular view for tourists.
-The other islands have certainly had their fair share of movies filmed on them, as well, and many of the specific locales can be visited by doing a little research or finding a tour guide.
+One of the most classic movie moments, the beach kiss in From Here to Eternity, can be found at Halona Beach Cove on Oahu and is a popular view for tourists.
+The other islands have certainly had their fair share of movies filmed on them, and many of the specific locales can be visited by doing a little research or finding a tour guide.

 Try Your Hand at Making Your Own Lei

-The farmers markets of Hawaii are a stop that every visitor needs to make.
-Not only are these bustling shopping areas full of farm stands overflowing with locally grown produce, they’re also a great place to find lunch and get some souvenir (or personal) shopping done.
+The farmer’s markets of Hawaii are a stop that every visitor needs to make.
+Not only are these bustling shopping areas full of farm stands overflowing with locally grown produce, but they’re also a great place to find lunch and get some souvenir (or personal) shopping done.
 Stock up on fresh fruits to snack on during your road trips or back at your hotel, and don’t be shy when you find something that looks like it’s from another planet—just ask the stand owner what it is and how to eat it so that you get a sample before making a purchase.
-Handmade goods are usually in their own section of the market, and typically include a variety of jewelry, clothing, art prints, and lots more.
+Handmade goods are usually in their own section of the market and typically include a variety of jewelry, clothing, art prints, wood carvings, and lots more.

-Poi, made from the corm of the kalo (taro) plant was one of Hawaii’s original canoe plants—a variety of plants that came over with the Polynesian seafarers who settled the islands.
-These canoe plants were fundamental to the survival of early Hawaiians, and still today the cooked and mashed root of the plant is an important part of Hawaiian life.
-Poi can be an acquired taste, but visitors should definitely give this staple a try before leaving the islands.
+Poi, made from the corm of the kalo (taro) plant, was one of Hawaii’s original canoe plants—a variety of plants that came over with the Polynesian seafarers who settled on the islands.
+These canoe plants were fundamental to the survival of early Hawaiians, and still today, the cooked and mashed root of the plant is an essential part of Hawaiian life.
+Poi can be an acquired taste, but visitors should give this staple a try before leaving the islands.
 Order a side of it as part of a plate lunch, get a bowl of it served sour (fermented), or find it reinvented in a new way (poi donuts are fun and incredibly delicious).
 If you’re attending any sort of cultural event, you may also have the chance to try “pounding poi” yourself with a traditional pounder and board.